Warning

 Note

-For information on options that are unique to specific types of operations, see Operation Types, below.
+For information on options that are unique to specific types of operations, see Operation Types, above.

 Name¶